determined-ai/determined/docs/architecture/introduction.rst

 Set up Resource Pools
 ---------------------

-Resource pools are configured using the :ref:`master-config-reference`.
+Resource pools are configured using the :ref:`master configuration <master-config-reference>`.
 For each resource pool, you can configure scheduler and provider information.

-If you are using static resource pools and launching agents by hand, you will need to update the :ref:`agent-config-reference` to specify which resource pool the agent should join.
+If you are using static resource pools and launching agents by hand, you will need to update the :ref:`agent configuration <agent-config-reference>` to specify which resource pool the agent should join.

 Migrate to Resource Pools
 -------------------------

-Resource pools were introduced with Determined 0.14.0 resulting in changes to the :ref:`master-config-reference` format.
+Resource pools were introduced with Determined 0.14.0, resulting in changes to the :ref:`master configuration <master-config-reference>` format.

 Since the change is backwards-compatible, cluster configurations that use earlier formats (prior to Determined 0.14.0) will still work.
 A configuration in the earlier format is interpreted as a